EssesDev/psg_video_navigator/README.md

 ## Features
 - **Video Navigation**: Load AVI/MP4 videos and navigate statically (no playback) with buttons to jump forward/backward by 30 minutes, or to the start/end of the video.
 - **Mouse Click Simulation**: Trigger mouse clicks at user-defined (x, y) screen coordinates via buttons, with specific clicks tied to navigation actions.
+Clicks are performed without moving the cursor permanently.
-- **Configurable**: Set custom (x, y) coordinates for each click action through a Settings menu.
+- **Configurable Clicks**: Set click coordinates by capturing a mouse click on the screen or manually entering (x, y) values through a Settings menu.
 - **Cross-Platform**: Runs natively on Windows, with easy extension to Ubuntu and macOS using PyInstaller for standalone executables.
 - **Open-Source**: Built with MIT/Apache-licensed libraries, ensuring no licensing issues for deployment.
 - **Menu Bar**: Includes File (Load Video, Exit), Settings (Configure Clicks), and Help (About) menus for improved usability.
 - **Responsive Video Display**: Video frames adapt to window size, displayed in a bordered frame, with a minimum window size of 400x300 pixels.
+- **Always On Top**: Application window remains in the foreground for user convenience.

 ## Requirements
 - Python 3.10+ (tested on 3.11.7)